-In the second half of the paper we provided an empirical analysis of diversity assent for residents of German cities.
-Our results confirm that it makes sense to distinguish different dimensions of diversity assent, here conceptualized as evaluation and participation assent.
-For one, these two dimensions attract different levels of assent: While almost two thirds of the urban population evaluate diversity positively, assent to drawing political consequences is markedly lower and remains just under 50%.
-Nevertheless, such support implies that diversity assent is rather widespread.
-Furthermore, diversity assent does not sharply divide the population along social and political lines.
-While social and political factors are associated with the difference between assent and non-assent, we find both assenters to diversity as well as dissenting and skeptical individuals among the supporters of all major political parties, and across educational and income groups.
-Yet, the lower support for participation assent implies that those advocating interventions for more equal participation may not yet rely on a consistent backing for such interventions, although individual measures do find majority support.
-Unlike often assumed, most of those who in principle see diversity as beneficial (evaluation assent) also take a step further and agree with its representation in public policy and public life (participation assent).
+In the second half of the paper, we provided an empirical analysis of diversity assent for residents of German cities.
+Our results confirm that it makes sense to distinguish different dimensions of diversity assent, here conceptualised as evaluation and participation assent.
+For one, these two dimensions attract different levels of assent: While almost two-thirds of the urban population evaluate diversity positively, assent to drawing political consequences is lower and remains just under 50 per cent.
+Our finding that participation assent enjoys lower levels of support parallels those of research in multiculturalism and affirmative action policies (see Krysan 2000; Kymlicka 2022; Peterson 1994; Yogeeswaran and Dasgupta 2014) that finding support for intervening to ensure more equal access and participation may prove harder than finding general support for diversity or fairness.
+The character of this discrepancy remains disputed and further research should aim to provide deeper insights.
+Is it, for instance, merely a difference between responses to more general and more specific suggestions, a difference driven by the influence of competing values or fundamental beliefs, or rather related to affect (Krysan 2000, 148-149)?

+Nevertheless, our findings imply that diversity assent is rather widespread.
+Diversity assent does not sharply divide the population along social and political lines.
+While social and political factors are associated with the difference between assent and non-assent, we find both assenters to diversity as well as dissenting and sceptical individuals among the supporters of all major political parties, and across educational and income groups.
+However, individual measures for parliamentary diversity and funding minority cultures do find majority support, and most of those who in principle see diversity as beneficial (evaluation assent) also take a step further and agree with its representation in public policy and public life (participation assent).
 For those who do not, although agreeing that diversity is beneficial for society, the public presence of Islam is a major, although not the only, hurdle.
+A considerable body of research has examined such resistance to the presence of Muslims (e.g. Ivarsflaten and Sniderman 2022), but more research is desirable to deepen our understanding of the complexities of diversity assent.